huan/docker-wechat/README.md

 - [ ] No Sound ([#1](https://github.com/huan/docker-wechat/issues/1))
 - [ ] In-WeChat Browser does not work ([#2](https://github.com/huan/docker-wechat/issues/2))

+## To-do List

 - [ ] Permanent Storage for WeChat PC Login Data Information ([#3](https://github.com/huan/docker-wechat/issues/3))
+- [ ] Automatically install WeChat PC from .EXE installer when building the Dockerfile.
+(Test Automation tools might be needed)
+- [ ] Monitor WeChat PC version publications so that we can publish the same version number of the docker image with it.

 ## Requirements

 1. Ubuntu Linux Desktop (DoChat was developed under Ubuntu 19.10 Desktop, should be ok with 19.04/18.10/18.04, might be ok with other Linux distributions)
-1. Docker (run `sudo apt update && apt install docker.io` to install Docker if you are using Ubuntu)
+1. Docker (run `sudo apt update && apt install docker.io` to install Docker for Ubuntu users)

 ## Usage